 What about data backups?

 A robust data backup solution is an essential layer of defense against ransomware.
-However, not all companies are able to successfully restore their backups after a ransom attack, due to limitations in the backup system or other factors.
+62% of financial organizations reported that they used backups to successfully restore data after a ransomware attack.

-69% of financial organizations reported that they used backups to restore data after a ransomware attack.
-This is an encouraging figure, but it also means that more than 30% of companies were still unable to leverage a backup (or they retrieved the data via other methods, such as by paying the ransom).
+This is an encouraging figure, but it also means that roughly 1 in 3 companies were still unable to leverage a backup (or they retrieved the data via other methods, such as by paying the ransom).
+This is why it’s essential for banks to use dependable backup systems, like Datto BDCR, to ensure that encrypted data can be quickly recovered.

 How much are the recovery costs for financial companies?